chriskuchar/rfviz/cran-comments.md

 R CMD check results
 -------------------

-There were no ERRORs or WARNINGs and 2 NOTEs
+There were no ERRORs or WARNINGs and NOTEs

-Status: sub-directories of 1Mb or more: doc 8.1Mb

-My package is a graphical user interface to interpret Random Forests.
-It is vital that I have detailed graphics to explain the use and functionality of it.

-Status: R Under development (unstable) (2018-09-20 r75339)

 Downstream dependencies
 -----------------------